Concentrated Equally Weighted Portfolios

 Going back to fundamentals, the reason we all create a portfolio of stocks rather than investing in a single company is the benefits of diversification.
 By adding additional stocks to a portfolio we reduce the potential loss to the portfolio caused by any single investment going sour due to a company-specific issue.

 What’s interesting is how quickly you can reduce this stock-specific risk to a portfolio by increasing the number of equally weighted positions.
-The chart on the left shows this.
+The chart above shows this.
 When you have just one position in a portfolio the potential loss is obviously 100%, with five positions it’s 20%, with ten positions it’s 10%, and so on.

 We think the sweet spot in terms of balancing the need for diversification to limit stock-specific risk and having sufficient weight in our positions so that any appreciation will have a meaningful impact on the portfolio is when you get to a level of 30 to 40 positions.
 At 30 positions your maximum potential loss to the portfolio from an individual position is 3.33%, while at 40 positions it is 2.5%.